Mindfully Preparing for Pregnancy

 Nourish your body well

 Because growing a baby is one of the biggest endeavors your body will ever undertake, it’s important to make sure you’re feeding yourself nourishing foods and drinking plenty of water to stay hydrated.
 Pregnant women should aim to drink about 80 ounces of water per day.
 And while prenatal vitamins and supplements can help to fill the gaps in your diet, the best source of vitamins and minerals is found in fresh foods, especially fruits, vegetables and foods rich in protein and healthy fats.
-Our weekly diet checklist is available as a free download here and provides a great starting point to help you make sure your body is getting everything that it needs.
-For even more detailed information, our 10 Tips for Pregnancy Nutrition is available as a PDF.

 While rest is certainly a key part of a healthy pregnancy, so is exercise.
 Talk with your care provider before beginning a new exercise routine to be safe, but there are many options that are not only safe for pregnancy but incredibly beneficial, such as walking and swimming.
 Prenatal yoga is an excellent way to strengthen your body and calm your mind, you can read more about the benefits of prenatal yoga here.